-- Vote for shareholder proposals asking the company to report on its efforts to promote handgun safety. - Vote for shareholder proposals asking the company to stop the sale of handguns and accessories.
+- Vote for shareholder proposals requesting the company report on risks associated with firearms, firearm sales, marketing, and societal impacts. - Vote for shareholder proposals asking the company to report on its efforts to promote firearm safety. - Vote for shareholder proposals asking the company to stop the sale of firearms and accessories.